Louis I de Lorraine, Cardinal de Guise: Third war of religion

 At a council meeting in May 1568, the majority of the councillors present pre-occupied themselves with how best to ensure that the recent Peace of Longjumeau was properly enforced, proposing various methods by which the king could make his authority on the matter clear.
 For Cardinal Guise and Lorraine there was a different priority.
 They spent the meeting discussing how it was important for the Protestants to be brought back to Catholicism, and that until such time as that could be achieved, they must be kept under armed guard.
 For the moment their advice was ignored.
 Cardinal Guise was among those in the procession in Paris in 1568 at the outset of the third war of religion.
 Charles IX had just recovered from a grave illness, and as such the symbols of monarchical authority were carried through the streets by clergyman.
 On 5 October 1568 he was made Bishop of Metz.
-That same month, he and Lorraine travelled to Étampes in the company of the lieutenant-general of the kingdom, the kings brother, Anjou who had set out to campaign against the Protestants.
+That same month, he and Lorraine travelled to Étampes in the company of the lieutenant-general of the kingdom, the king's brother, Anjou who had set out to campaign against the Protestants.
 During the war he would be dispatched to Spain to secure reinforcements for the crown from Philip II.
 Catherine wrote frustratedly to him in June, inquiring as to why the troops had not yet arrived.

 At this time, the Duke of Nevers had emerged as the leading adviser to Anjou, who would one day be king as Henri III.
 Nevers counselled Anjou that Cardinal Guise was a dullard, who had no place on the conseil privé due to lacking the intelligence for matters of state.

 Saint-Germain-en-Laye

 As a mechanism to secure the Peace of Saint-Germain-en-Laye Catherine de Medici desired to establish a marriage between her daughter Marguerite de Valois and the Protestant King of Navarre.
 This was theologically difficult as such a marriage would require Papal blessing, due to involving a Protestant and Catholic.
 It proved impossible for the crown to acquire such dispensation.
-As a result it was decided to do it on the authority of the king.
+As a result, it was decided to do it on the authority of the king.
 To ensure this went over smoothly in the French church, pressure was applied to Cardinals Bourbon, Lorraine, Guise and Sens.
 All of them were eventually pressured into consenting.